Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         active cue occurs.
 Other schemes could define empty cues amongst similar lines.
      8. CMAF track files do not support overlapping, multiple concurrently active or zero duration samples.
-In case metadata or events are concurrent, overlapping or of zero duration, such semantics must be defined by the scheme signalled in the URIMetasampleEntry.
+In case metadata or events are concurrent, overlapping or of zero duration, such semantics MUST be defined by the scheme signalled in the URIMetasampleEntry.
 The timed metadata track MUST conform to [[!MPEGCMAF]] clause 7.3.

      9. CMAF Timed metadata tracks MAY carry DashEventMessageBoxes as defined